tlswg/draft-ietf-tls-ticketrequest/draft-ietf-tls-ticketrequests.md

 The ability to request one or more tickets is useful for a variety of purposes:

-- Parallel HTTP connections: To minimize ticket reuse while still improving performance, it may be useful to use multiple, distinct tickets when opening parallel connections.
+- Parallel HTTP connections: To improve performance, a client may open parallel connections.
+To avoid ticket reuse, the client may use multiple, distinct tickets on each connection.
 Clients must therefore bound the number of parallel connections they initiate by the number of tickets in their possession, or risk ticket re-use.
 - Connection racing: Happy Eyeballs V2 {{?RFC8305}} describes techniques for performing connection racing.
 The Transport Services Architecture implementation from {{?TAPS=I-D.ietf-taps-impl}} also describes how connections can race across interfaces and address families.
 In such cases, clients may use